Discovery & Ethnology

 The benefits of local food

-This series takes us to Polynesia, to meet those who promote the benefits of local food.
+This series takes us to Polynesia to meet those promoting local food's benefits.

-The world is faced with a food industry that is subject to increasing scandals and prevalent obesity.
+The world faces a food industry that is subject to increasing scandals and prevalent obesity.
 On top of that, the Polynesian problem is also due to expensive, nutritionally, and ecologically questionable imports.

 RESISTANCE [3x52’]